obniz/obniz/doc/ad.md

 # Peripheral AD
-AD read analog voltage applied on each io. ad0(on io0) to ad11 are available.
+AD reads analog voltage applied on each io. ad0(on io0) to ad11 are available.

-Only voltage change will be notified.
+Only the voltage change will be notified.

 ```Javascript
 // Javascript Example